How to Afford NYC

 In the immortal words of Jimmy McMillan, the rent is too damn high.
-The cost of renting in New York City is insanely expensive and recent real estate data indicates little change ahead for renters.
-This month, the median monthly rent in Manhattan clocked in at $3,114 and at $2,607 in Brooklyn.
-Although the cost of rent depends greatly on where you live, across the board New Yorkers bear a very high burden of rent.
+Renting in New York City is insanely expensive, and recent data indicates little relief ahead.
+In 2017, the median annual asking rent in Manhattan clocked in at $3,150; in Brooklyn, it was $2,500.
+Over in Queens, renters can find some relief, but not much: The 2017 median annual asking rent was $2,175 per month.
+Although the cost of rent depends greatly on where you live, New Yorkers across the board bear a heavy burden in rent.

-According to the US Census definition, “a rent-to-income ratio of 30 percent or lower is considered “affordable.”
-That means a renter should be spending no more than 30 percent of their income on rent, leaving the remaining 70 percent of their paycheck to spend on other costs, such as food, clothing, transportation, childcare, maybe even a concert ticket or a cocktail!
-It’s to be expected that you’ll have a higher rent-to-income ratio living in a big city than you would in a small town in the middle of nowhere, but New York City is in a league of its own.
-Last year, the median asking rent in the city accounted for a jaw-dropping 65.2 percent of the median income, according to StreetEasy estimates.
-That means you can expect to shell out two-thirds of your income for rent each month!
-Whaaaaaaat?
+The U.S. Census defines “affordable” as a household with a rent-to-income ratio of 30 percent or lower.
+That means a renter should be spending no more than 30 percent of their income on rent, leaving the remaining 70 percent for food, clothing, transportation, childcare, maybe even a concert ticket or a cocktail.
+It’s expected that you’ll have a higher rent-to-income ratio living in a big city than you would in a small town in the middle of nowhere, but New York City is in a league of its own.

 Cost of Buying in New York City

 Much of what has been said about renting in New York City can also be said of buying.
-Recent reports indicate that the median resale value for homes in Manhattan has reached $982,437, and $539,300 in Brooklyn.
+In 2017, the median asking price for homes in Manhattan easily surpassed seven figures, hitting $1,567,000.
+Asking prices in Brooklyn and Queens were more manageable, at $920,000 and $629,000, respectively.
 These markets continued to see price growth, but in coming months it is predicted to slow slightly.
 With that in mind, it is worth considering the advantages of renting versus buying.

-Although New York City is typically considered a renter’s town where the cost of buying is so exorbitant that only a small percentage can actually achieve home-ownership, a recent StreetEasy study revealed that the tipping point — where the cost of renting outweighs the cost of buying — is much lower than you might think.
+New York City is typically considered a renter’s town, where the cost of buying is so exorbitant that only a small percentage of residents can achieve homeownership.
+But a recent StreetEasy study revealed that the tipping point — the length of time in a home after which it’s financially better to own, rather than rent — is lower than you might think.
+The median number of years required to break even on a home in New York City is 5.6, based on data from the first quarter of 2017.

-The findings suggest that it makes “financial sense to own a home in New York City instead of renting if a person intends to stick around for longer than 4.9 years – a much shorter time than many New Yorkers may expect.”
 If you are moving here for a long-term job, think hard about your five-year plan.
 Will you want to be in the same neighborhood?
 Will you need more space?
-Weigh these options and decide if buying might be a better long-term investment.
+Weigh these options and decide if buying might be a better investment.

 Cost of Transportation in New York City